OlssonF/NEON-forecast-challenge-workshop/README.md

-# NEON-simple-baselines
-Repo for the simple forecasts to be submitted to the NEON forecasting challenge
+# NEON-forecast-challenge workshop for GLEON2022
+Repo for the workshop materials used in the Forecast Challenge part of the GLEON2022 workshop.

+The following packages will need to be installed install.packages('fpp3') # package for applying simple forecasting methods install.packages('tsibble') # package for dealing with time series data sets and tsibble objects install.packages('tidyverse') # collection of R packages for data manipulation, analysis, and visualisation devtools::install_github('eco4cast/neon4cast) # package from NEON4cast challenge organisers to assist with forecast building and submission